Frequently Asked Questions

 Yes, if you have a plan through NDIS then you are able to use your NDIS funding.
-You will need to sign a Service Level Agreement (SLA) with your therapist, and then once that has been confirmed then you can book your first appointment.
+You will need to sign a Service Level Agreement (SLA) with your therapist, and once that has been confirmed you can book your first appointment.

 What are Umbo's plans?

-The Co-Founders of Umbo recognise that rural families are often the most disadvantaged in any country, in any society.
-We’re currently focussing our efforts on paediatric speech and occupational therapy, and in Australia.
+The co-founders of Umbo recognise that rural families are often the most disadvantaged in any country, in any society.
+We’re currently focussing our efforts on speech and occupational therapy, and in Australia.
 However, we recognise that our model could work just as easily for a number of disciplines, in a number of settings, given the right level of cultural sensitivity.

 Our vision for Umbo is big, and we want to talk to you about it if you’re also keen to help us grow.